 decision making.
 A range of models of consumer behavior, including consumer value, are examined in the context of strategic decision making and relationship building.
 The course evaluates the social, economic and psychological roots of the discipline and relates these to contemporary consumers and consumption, while also addressing the issues of technology, sustainability and consumption from This course is designed to provide an in-depth and critical understanding of consumer-led marketing practices.
-Students are introduced to the concept of customer insight and its role in marketing contemporary marketer.
-Over the course of the trimester, students will engage with a number of theoretical concepts as well as current technologies that will challenge and enhance their critical and examine how the creation and delivery of a new brand concept through creative technologies represents a transformational shift in the entrepreneurship, commerce and professional practice of the The course explores the role of technology and the creative process in the development of brands.
-Focusing on the emergence and growth of virtual realities and e-communications, students will creative competencies as well as professional skill sets.
+Students are introduced to the concept of customer insight and its role in marketing a global perspective.